blandflakes/echo-chamber/README.md

 ## Usage

-In your project, depend on echo-chamber:

-    [echo-chamber "0.0.1"]

 This SDK is designed to be placed in between a web server (such as Ring or Compojure) and your application, providing simple routing and schema validation, as well as response convenience methods.